Mask prior-guided denoising diffusion improves inverse protein folding: Results

 \subsection{Model analysis and ablation study}

 We perform analysis and ablation study to assess the effectiveness of key components in MapDiff.
 We focus on investigating the contributions of edge feature updating, node coordinate updating and global context learning within the base sequence predictor (G-EGNN) to the model performance.
 Additionally, we examine the impact of the mask ratio adapter and the pre-trained IPA network in the residue refinement module on the predictions.
-As shown in Table \ref{tab:ablation}, we study five variants of MapDiff, each with different key components removed, and compare their performance on the CATH 4.2 test set.
-The results show that each component positively enhances the sequence recovery performance.
-For instance, we observe that the IPA-based refinement mechanism (variant 5) achieves the most significant improvement, increasing recovery by 7.9\%.
-Meanwhile, the global context learning and coordinate updating (variants 2 and 4) in G-EGNN also improve the recovery by 1.2\% and 1.9\%, respectively.
-In addition, we present a sensitivity analysis of MapDiff with respect to the number of Monte-Carlo samples and DDIM skipping steps in Supplementary S5.
+As shown in Table \ref{tab:ablation}, we study five variants of MapDiff, each with different key components removed, and compare their results on the CATH 4.2 test set.
+The results show that each component positively enhances the sequence recovery and foldability performance.
+For instance, the IPA-based refinement mechanism (variant 5) achieves the most substantial sequence improvement, increasing recovery by 4.47\%, while the global context learning and coordinate updating (variants 2 and 4) in G-EGNN improve the recovery by 1.17\% and 0.77\%, respectively.
+The impact on foldability increases with sequence recovery performance but remains less pronounced, indicating that AlphaFold2 is robust to these variations and predicts stable protein folds.
+In addition, Supplementary S7 and Supplementary Fig. 3 analyze MapDiff's sensitivity to the number of Monte-Carlo samples and DDIM skipping steps.